IDP vs British Council IELTS: Which one ?

 - The IELTS exam has three owners: Cambridge English Language Assessment, based in Cambridge in the UK, IDP, Melbourne, Australia and the London-based IELTS British Council.

-- IDP and the British Council administer the exam.
+- British Council and IDP administer the exam.

-- Cambridge English Language Assessment is responsible for writing and marking IELTS test.
+- Cambridge English Language Assessment is responsible for writing and marking the IELTS test.

 This means that: